learn-co-curriculum/react-hooks-props-destructuring/README.md

 - Use destructuring to access props more easily
 - Declare default values for destructured props

-## Overview
+## Introduction

-We'll cover props in further detail and explore how they help us make our components more dynamic and reusable.
+In this lesson, we'll cover props in further detail and explore how they help us make our components more dynamic and reusable.
 We'll also talk about _destructuring_ and how to give our props _default values_.

 ## Reviewing What We Know